exposit/katamoiran/_posts/2017-04-25-pythia-screenshots.md

 The compass rose is for those of us on Mac affected by a bug in Kivy (meaning we can't scroll left and right -- two finger dragging works but is finicky).

-On the right is an example of a filled tracker panel; NPC stats, bookkeeping for travel, bookkeeping for Scarlet Heroes (threat level), a note on some treasure I found, a couple of things I don't recall, and then a shorthand "cheat sheet" for running Scarlet Heroes.
+On the right is an example of a filled tracker panel; NPC stats, bookkeeping for travel, bookkeeping for Scarlet Heroes (like threat level), a note on some treasure I found, a couple of things I don't recall, and then a shorthand "cheat sheet" for running Scarlet Heroes.

 Because otherwise, yes, I will be looking it up every single time I need to roll.

 <center>
 <a href="{{ site.baseurl }}/img/posts/{{page.imagefolder}}/dd_Fort_Iseu.png" target="new"><img src="{{ site.baseurl }}/img/posts/{{page.imagefolder}}/dd_Fort_Iseu.png" alt="map exporter example"></a><br>
+<i>this is the only older screen capture</i>
 </center>

 This is the same map but using the map exporter (the "full map" button) to show the entire map.